DromnHell/meta-control-decision-making-agent/README.md

 * The *parameters.txt* file contains the parameters of the agent.
   * For the MF expert, the parameters are the learning rate (alpha), the discount factor (gamma) and the exploration rate (beta),
   * For the MB expert, the parameters are the same as the MF expert,
-  * For the DQN expert, the parameters are alpha, gamma, beta, beta max and the increase rate of beta,
+  * For the DQN expert, the parameters are initial alpha, alpha min, alpha decay, gamma, initial epsilon, epsilon min and epsilon decay,
   * For the MC system, the parameters are alpha and beta.

 #### (A) The map autonomously build by the robot (the *realisticNavWorld.json* file is an abstraction of this map).
 (B) Photo of the arena and the robot.